69th Infantry Regiment (New York): Malvern Hill and Antietam

 At Antietam, General Meagher personally led the 69th as the Irish Brigade charged the Sunken Road.
 They fought for three hours and made five charges against dug-in Confederate forces at the Sunken Road.
 Fighting became hand to hand as the 69th charged into Confederates lines.
 Eight color-bearers were shot down.
 General Meagher had his horse shot out from under him and he was carried unconscious from the battlefield.
-Suffering devastating casualties, the 69th withdrew.
-They suffered 60% casualties.
+Suffering devastating 60% casualties, the 69th withdrew.

 Fredericksburg, Chancellorsville, and Gettysburg

 The regiment was virtually destroyed in its uphill attack on the well-prepared Confederate positions on Marye's Heights during the Battle of Fredericksburg, suffering more casualties than they had at Antietam.
 Afterward, the audacity of the attack was saluted with a rousing cheer by the Confederate defenders.
 The salute came with a price.
 The 69th lost 512 out 1,000 men and they lost 14 out of 15 officers.
 The day after the battle, the 69th was issued its famed "2nd Colors", one set of which was later given to the Oireachtas by John F. Kennedy on the centennial of the battle.

 After Chancellorsville, only 300 men remained in the regiment.
 General Meagher resigned as commander of the Irish Brigade, stating that "the brigade ceased to exist."
 The 69th's commander, Patrick Kelly was named as the new commander of the brigade.

 At Gettysburg the regiment, vastly outnumbered, held the Wheatfield until it was overwhelmed.
 At the Wheatfield, using their smooth-bore muskets loaded with buck and ball and advancing rapidly, they were initially able to drive Confederate forces back.
 Other Confederates were advancing, however, and maneuvered around the flanks of the Irish Brigade.
 Receiving devastating fire on two sides, they were forced to withdraw.
-Out of 75 men in the regiment that entered this fight, 5 were killed in action, 14 were wounded, and 6 were listed as missing.
+Out of 75 men in the regiment that entered this fight, five were killed in action, 14 were wounded, and six were listed as missing.

 Petersburg and Appomattox

 Following Gettysburg, the Irish Brigade ceased to exist as a functioning unit and was disbanded in June 1864.
 The depleted ranks of the 69th Regiment were filled with new volunteers and draftees from New York's Irish ghettoes.
 At the end of the summer of 1864, the 69th rejoined its Irish comrades as 1st Regiment of the 2nd Irish Brigade.
 The brigade served until the end of the war and was present at the surrender of General Lee at Appomattox.
-Out of more than 2,000 regiments that served with the Union Army, the 69th lost more men than all but six regiments.
+Out of more than 2,000 regiments that served with the Union Army, the 69th lost more men than all but six.